ishandutta2007/Reservation/README.md

-# This is Reservation project
+# Readme

-This project is a demo agent that book a table at a resturant.
+This project is a demo agent that book a table at a restaurant.
-It is very similar to what google showened in thier last Google IO as Google Duplixe.
+It is very similar to what google showed in their last Google IO as Google Duplex.

-How to run the project
+# How to run the project

 1. Signup at developers.over.ai
 2. Download the zip